 Social Security and Medicare taxes are withheld according to a flat percentage of your wages.
 Therefore, as long you have earnings, some portion of your pay will go towards these taxes.
 Federal income tax withholding, however, depends considerably on your W-4 information, especially your filing status and allowances.
 Each allowance you claim gives you an amount that reduces your taxable wages.
 If you claim many allowances, it can result in no federal income tax withheld.
 If your filing status puts you in a lower tax bracket (such as head of household), it can contribute to less federal income tax withheld from your pay.
 Federal income tax withholding also depends on your wages; if you earnings are minimal it can result in no tax withheld.

-Obtaining More Information About Payroll Errors
+Learning About Payroll Errors

 If you are subject to federal payroll tax withholding and it’s not occurring, it could be due to a payroll processing error.
 If so, inform your superior or payroll department of the issue.
 If your employer is not withholding enough taxes, it is responsible for paying the IRS the amount owed, even if it has not finished collecting the balance from you.